All Episodes

 I think it was the defense buildup.

-I think it was the idea that we don't we don't rely on paper security, we rely on the might and our national defense for our security.
+I think it was the idea that we don't rely on paper security.

 But people forget that the Soviet Union, or I shouldn't say the Soviet Union these days, should I, Russia still has 14,000, 14,000 nuclear warhead.

-The United States has about 5400.
+The United States has about 5,400.

-Point being if you're not willing to intervene in these places, and I'm not suggesting we should, but if you're not willing to do that, you better get going on some sort of anti-ballistic missile defense.
+Point being, if you're not willing to intervene in these places, and I'm not suggesting we should, but if you're not willing to do that, you better get going on some sort of anti-ballistic missile defense.

 We've got some interceptors in Alaska.

-Uh, we're trying to deploy them in Europe.
+We're trying to deploy them in Europe.

 You know, we don't have the choice of, oh, by the way, we've spotted the ICBM.

-That's a ballistic missile, it spans continents.
+That's a ballistic missile.

 And then you get into these first and third strike chess games.

-Uh Reagan was right in 1983 when he circumvented his own bureaucrats and went forward with the famous SDI speech.
+Reagan was right in 1983 when he circumvented his own bureaucrats and went forward with the famous SDI speech.

 That is the most peace-loving proposal I can think of.

-And yet, once again, you've got the presidential candidate, Barack Obama, opposes more in research and deployment of SDI.
+And yet, once again, you've got the presidential candidate, Barack Obama, opposes more research and deployment of SDI.

 This particular conflict in Russia is more evidence than ever that we need it.